Secure Sockets Layer

-The need for secure servers and SSL technology came after the World Wide Web exploded into what we see and use today.
+The need for SSL technology came after the World Wide Web exploded into what we see and use today.
 As a result of widespread networking interest and the desire - if not need - for all people to share information and connect with one another, the protective boundaries of early the Internet were no longer sufficient.

 Early Web pages were simpler; they were static, stationary, and contained limited text and graphics as the only available connection speeds (predominantly the dial-up modem) were slow.
 However, the development of high-bandwidth Internet access (e.g., cable modem, T1 and T3 corporate connections) changed the Web forever.
 The options for today's Web pages are limitless as all forms of media, communication and data can, and are, exchanged via the Internet.
 To accommodate such a paradigm shift, new security infrastructures were needed.